ergoplatform/ergodocs/docs/dev/stack/android.md

 # Android

 To develop an android application you can develop with the JVM suite (Java/Kotlin/Scala).
-There

 ## Platforms